Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Allison shook her head.
 "Nope.
 C’mon, even *my* mom can’t fuck that up too badly at this age.
 And the boys are at a friend’s place, they’ll be *fine."*

-"Guess we’re ready, then…" Julian muttered.
+"Guess we’re ready, then..."
+Julian muttered.
 Al kissed his cheek, then leaned forward to direct their cab to its destination.

 It was a warm and cozy ride, with Julian’s big arms comfortably hugging them both close, proving once again that Xiù was a genius and a lot less innocent than she looked.
 The cab dropped them as close to the venue as it could, considering the roads around the parks were closed.
 Folctha threw *big* street parties.